singer-io/tap-mailshake/README.md

         "domain": "api.mailshake.com",
         "start_date": "2019-01-01T00:00:00Z",
         "user_agent": "tap-mailshake <api_user_email@your_company.com>"
+				"request_timeout":"50"
     }
     ```
+    request_timeout (optional): Timeout in seconds for API requests.
+Defaults to no timeout if not specified.
     Optionally, also create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
 The next run would begin where the last job left off.

     ```json